What is dual enrollment

 - Complete and submit the free, online Lock Haven University Application

-- Print, complete and return the Dual Enrollment Permission Form
+- Print, complete and return the Dual Enrollment Permission Form to the Admissions Office

 Once you have submitted your dual enrollment application and your permission form you will be registered for your course(s) beginning on the dates listed below: